J0JIng/BrainHack-TIL-AI-2023/README.md

 ## Automatic Speech Recognition

 Building the model with adaption of deepspeech2 , raw audio data from .wav file will be transformed into a melspectrogram.
+The melspectrograms are then inputted into CNN and RNN layers to generate predictions about the words that are spoken in the audio data.
 The number of classes is 28 ( 26 alphabets in caps + SPACE + blanks ).
 Text transformed by encoding the characters and decoding the integers corresponding to the characters.
 Finally, GreedyDecoder decodes the logits into characters to form the final transciption.